 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates a unique identifier for referencing a configuration profile available on a device.
+This attribute indicates a unique identifier for referencing a configuration profile available on a device.
 The value of the identifier can be any arbitrary value, as long as it is uniquely associated to a single configuration profile on the device sending the identifier."

 ::= { dot11WNMRequestEntry 41 }